crossplane/crossplane/design/one-pager-k8s-native-providers.md

 If using controller logic, the workflow would look as follows:

-1. Install the Rook stack into the Crossplane control cluster and create a Kubernetes `Provider` kind to connect to a target cluster where the Rook Minio operator has been installed.
+1. Install the Rook stack into the Crossplane control cluster and create a Kubernetes `ProviderConfig` kind to connect to a target cluster where the Rook Minio operator has been installed.
 1. Create an `ObjectStore` (`minio.rook.crossplane.io`) in Crossplane, which will statically provision an `ObjectStore` (`minio.rook.io`) in the target